 5 Ways to “Spring Clean” Your Kitchen

 Spring is here!
-It’s the perfect time to get rid all the things that weigh you down – literally.
+It’s the perfect time to get rid of all the things that weigh you down – literally.
 Clean the slate and start new … so, why not start in the kitchen?
 It’s important to toss out the unhealthy foods, but how do we keep moving forward without being thrown back into the trenches of old patterns?
-The answer is simple, but doing is the hard part.
+The answer is simple, but actually doing it is the hard part.

 Believe it or not, the kitchen contains secrets; not only secrets about how we eat, but the secret to long-term nutrition success.
 If you’re looking to tone it up this spring, it starts in the kitchen.
 Keep in mind, in order to follow through with change, you have to be willing to let go of old behaviors and take on a new way of looking at food and cooking.